 - Blend spices together and rub into the meat.
 (Skip the washing in wine and vinegar as suggested by Scappi…today’s meats are already clean and spices will stick with no problem).

-- Place the meat in a gallon zip lock bag with the Madeira, vin cotto, vinegar and rose water.
+- Place the meat in a gallon zip lock bag with the Madeira, vin cotto and rose vinegar.
 Remove as much air as possible before sealing.
 Keep in the refrigerator for four hours, turning several times to marinate (If you like, you could weight it down as Scappi did, by putting a heavy iron skillet or a brick on top, but it’s not crucial to do so—the flavors will still penetrate the meat because of the vinegar).

 - Chop bacon in small pieces and cook briefly on the stovetop in an oven proof dutch oven, just enough to release the bacon fat.
 Remove bacon then,